Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Theoretical Insights on CTM

 \subsection{Convergence Analysis -- Distillation from Teacher Models}

 \paragraph{Convergence along Trajectory in a Time Discretization Setup.}

 CTM's practical implementation follows CM's one, utilizing discrete timesteps $t_0=0<t_1<\cdots<t_N=T$ for training.
 Initially, we assume local consistency matching for simplicity, but this can be extended to soft matching.
-This transforms the CTM loss in Eq.~\eqref{eq:ctm_loss} to the discrete time counterpart:
+This transforms the continuous time CTM loss to the discrete time counterpart:

 where $d(\cdot, \cdot)$ is a metric, and

 In the following theorem, we demonstrate that irrespective of the initial time $t_n$ and end time $t_m$, CTM $G_{\bm{\theta}}(\cdot, t_n, t_m; \bm{\phi})$, will eventually converge to its teacher model, $G(\cdot, t_n, t_m; \bm{\phi})$.